 My Story…

 “My mother claimed I painted a mural in the hallway of our house in Coney Island when I was five or six,” Leslie says.
 “Unfortunately, I have no recollection of this apparent masterpiece, and she never thought to take any photos.
-I’m not sure she even knew how to use a camera… Can you believe it?
 Given that beginning, though, I suppose it’s no surprise I became a painter.”

 Leslie spent 18 years as a dress patternmaker in NYC’s fashion industry, frequently designing and sewing her own clothes.
 Then she started painting in pastels, falling in love the moment she put stick to paper.
 “I remember walking home from my first pastel class; my feet barely touched the pavement.
 I was lit up!”